FOREST INK: Experimenting with branch wood chips - BC Local News

 I have attempted to contact the CRD about some options for public access to this material but have not had much success with this option so far.
 One source of wood chips (coarse saw dust) was from a variety of old mill sites around the city but most of those have now been used up but a recent pile of chips on the community forest is available if and when the roads are passable.

-It is important to understand the difference between fresh branch wood chips and the large more coarse material produced from dry material which has very different properties and methods of application.
+It is important to understand the difference between fresh branch wood chips and the larger more coarse material produced from dry material which has very different properties and methods of application.

 Jim Hilton is a professional agrologist and forester who has lived and worked in the Cariboo Chilcotin for the past 40 years.
 Now retired, Hilton still volunteers his skills with local community forests organizations.